vizlab-kobe/KVS.osmesa/README.md

 - [OSMesa](https://www.mesa3d.org/osmesa.html)

 #### Mac OS X
-In case of Mac OS X, OSMesa will be installed by installing XQuartz.
+In case of Mac OS X environment, OSMesa will be installed by installing XQuartz.
 You can dowload it from the following URL.

 - [XQuartz](https://www.xquartz.org)